Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 A subheap $H'$ of $H(\w)$ is called a \emph{saturated subheap} if whenever $s_{i}$ and $s_{j}$ occur in $H'$ such that there exists a saturated chain from $i$ to $j$ in the underlying poset for $H(\w)$, there also exists a saturated chain $i=i_{k_{1}}<i_{k_{2}}< \cdots < i_{k_{l}}=j$ in the underlying poset for $H'$ such that the same chain is also a saturated chain in the underlying poset for $H(\w)$.

 Recall that a subposet $Q$ of $P$ is called convex if $y \in Q$ whenever $x < y < z$ in $P$ and $x, z \in Q$.
 A \emph{convex subheap} is a subheap in which the underlying subposet is convex.

-\begin{example} Let $\w= s_3 s_2 s_1 s_2 s_5s_{4}s_{6}s_{5}$ as in Example~\ref{ex:first heap}.
-Also, let $\w'=s_3 s_1 s_{5}$ be the subexpression of $\w$ that results from deleting all but the first, third, and last generators of $\w$.
-Then $H(\w')$ is equal to the heap in Figure~\ref{Fig007} and is a subheap of $H(\w)$.
-However, $H(\w')$ is neither a saturated or a convex subheap of $H(\w)$ since there is a saturated chain in $H(\w)$ from the lower occurrence of $s_{5}$ to the occurrence of $s_{3}$, but there is not a chain between the corresponding entries in $H(\w')$.
-Now, let $\w''=s_{5}s_{4}s_{5}$ be the subexpression of $\w$ that results from deleting all but the fifth, sixth, and last generators of $\w$.
-Then $H(\w'')$ equals the heap in Figure~\ref{Fig008} and is a saturated subheap of $H(\w)$, but it is not a convex subheap since there is an entry in $H(\w)$ labeled by $s_{6}$ occurring between the two consecutive occurrences of $s_{5}$ that does not occur in $H(\w'')$.
+\begin{example} Consider $\w$ and $w$ from Example~\ref{ex:first heap} and let $\u=s_3 s_1 s_{5}$ be the subexpression of $\w$ that results from deleting all but the first, third, and last generators of $\w$.
+Then $H(\u)$ is equal to the heap in Figure~\ref{fig:subheap} and is a subheap of $H(\w)$.
+However, $H(\u)$ is neither a saturated nor a convex subheap of $H(\w)$ since there is a saturated chain in $H(\w)$ from the lower occurrence of $s_{5}$ to the occurrence of $s_{3}$, but there is not a chain between the corresponding entries in $H(\u)$.
+Now, let $\v=s_{5}s_{4}s_{5}$ be the subexpression of $\w$ that results from deleting all but the fifth, sixth, and last generators of $\w$.
+Then $H(\v)$ equals the heap in Figure~\ref{fig:convex subheap} and is a saturated subheap of $H(\w)$, but it is not a convex subheap since there is an entry in $H(\w)$ labeled by $s_{6}$ occurring between the two consecutive occurrences of $s_{5}$ that does not occur in $H(\v)$.